 - Flattened ears, cowering, trembling, whining, or tucked tail

 - Wet paw pads

 - Turning away, avoiding, escaping, or pressing against you

 - Licking lips, yawning

 Fearful dogs are known to have had fewer social experiences as puppies.
 Socialize your new dog at a young age.
 Always create space for your puppy to escape a situation.

 Over time, fear develops into anxiety-related disorders including phobias and separation anxiety.
 Don't let it get that far!
-The biggest affect you have in alleviating separation anxiety is through daily exercise.
+The biggest effect you have in alleviating separation anxiety is through daily exercise.
 If your pup releases enough energy throughout the day, they won't feel as nervous when you're away.

 If your puppy expresses aggressive behavior, it will first present between six months and two years of age.
 Normal aggressive behavior will begin with a signal, so knowing your puppy's personality and typical behavior should alert you when they are in distress.